- Search The Registry

 - Creating Support

 - My Account

 President Nimeiry won reelection to a third term in April 1983.
 In September, he issued a blanket pardon for some 13,000 prisoners and announced a revision of the penal code to accord with Islamic law (Sharia).
-Martial law was imposed in April 1984 in the wake of rising tensions with Libya ans protests over food price increases.
+Martial law was imposed in April 1984 due to rising tensions with Libya and protests over food price increases.
 Opposition in the predominantly non-Muslim south Sudan to Islamization remained in force until late September.
 Renewed unrest led in April 1985 to Nimeiry’s expulsion in a bloodless military coup.

 After a year of military rule, Sadiq al-Mahdi, the great-grandson of Muhammad Ahmad, was elected prime minister in the first free election in 18 years.
 Voting was postponed in 37 southern constituencies, however, due to a guerrilla war against the Muslim Arab government led by southern rebels known as the Sudanese People’s Liberation Army (SPLA).
 In the mid-1998 peace talks, the SPLA and the government tentatively agreed to accept an internationally supervised vote on self-determination in the south.
 However, no date was set for the vote, and the talks failed to produce a cease-fire.